 Fax Number: (716) 888-8540

-The WNY Sibshop at Canisius College is a program dedicated to the common concerns and challenges faced by the siblings of individuals with developmental disorders.
+The WNY Sibshop at Canisius University is a program dedicated to the common concerns and challenges faced by the siblings of individuals with developmental disorders.
 Having a family member with a serious developmental disorder can have a profound effect on the lives of the whole family.
 The Sibshop is designed to increase opportunities for peer support and information for the siblings of such individuals.
 The program also works to increase overall understanding of ways that parents and health providers can better relate to and address sibling issues.
 Ultimately, the affected children will benefit from this effort, as understanding and ways of coping are achieved by their siblings.
 Trained staff an environment where the siblings feel safe and comfortable and are free to openly talk about their relationships with their brothers and sisters.
 The program includes games, discussions, and bonding experiences for the siblings who attend.
 This is a time for them to be the focus of attention and feel special.

 Plans are underway to conduct a Sibshop Session during the 2021-2022 school year although this will be dependent upon what COVID restrictions are in place at that time.

 To register and/or learn more information about the Sibshop program contact Susan K. Putnam, PhD, WNY Sibshop Director, at @email or (716) 574-9217.